• Skip to primary navigation

 And, they are typically served thinly sliced and used as a tasty addition to different dishes.

-These shared features add to their allure in the culinary world.
+These shared features add to their allure in the cooking world.

 It's also important to note the unique characteristics of each ham variety.